leeandher/programming-notes/Learning By Doing/Minecraft Server (2019).md

 # Creating a Minecraft Server (March 2019)

 To whoever is reading this, trying to spin up a Minecraft server in 2019 without paying for _Minecraft Realms_, I respect that.
 My girlfriend recently saw some GIFs or something and wants to start up a server for us to play together, plus I think this could be a fun Saturday experiment.
 I'm going to talk a little bit about my process in getting this up and running.
-I'm definitely not used to SSHing into Linux servers but we'll give it a shot.
+I'm definitely not used to SSH-ing into Linux servers but we'll give it a shot.

 Note: This tutorial is not very verbose and has some strict limitations along with it.
 It's really only useful if the following are true: